alexbenko/watch_cam/README.md

 </br>

-<p>It has an estimated detectio range of around 70-100 feet.
+<p>It has an estimated detection range of around 70-100 feet.
 I am almost postive this is due to my low quality USB camera and once I get one that can record in 1080 the range will be a lot farther.</p>

 <ul>
   <h2>Info About My Pi</h2>